BoostyLabs/ultimatedivision/README.md

 ![img_7.png](img_7.png)
 your card is minted!
 * * __token__:In the app, the user can win the tokens and get it by Casper(you have to run the Currency signer):
-For this you need to have a football command on they field
+For this you need to have a football team on they field
 ![img_8.png](img_8.png)
 and click play
 ![img_9.png](img_9.png)